-The Resident Engineer should see that the contractor furnishes a bulletin board of sufficient size to accommodate all of the required posters: generally, a minimum area of 12 square feet is sufficient.
+The Resident Engineer should see that the Contractor furnishes a bulletin board of sufficient size to accommodate all of the required posters: generally, a minimum area of 12 square feet (1 meter square) is sufficient.
 The bulletin board should be suitable for outside installation and covered with a transparent window for the purpose of displaying required posters on the project.